finnlu98/InvoiceGenerator/README.md

 ![Alt Text](/img/Faktura.PNG)

 Areas of improvement:
+- filter on year and date
+- Searhing in hires
 - Adding functionality checking if customer has paid - api with your bank
 - Sending emails from the react frontend
 - Adding multiple rows in invoice